dockersamples/101-tutorial/docs_en/tutorial/our-application/index.md

 1. [Download the zip](/assets/app.zip) and upload it to Play with Docker.
 As a tip, you can drag and drop the zip (or any other file) on to the terminal in PWD.

-1. Verify that the zip has been successfully copied over to your instance
+1. Verify that the zip has been successfully copied over to your instance.
+You should see `app.zip` in the directory

     ```bash
     ls